Resources on the Web

 Healthy People 2020: Leading Environmental Quality Indicators The Leading Health Indicators are organized under 12 topics.
 Environmental Quality is one of the 12 topics.

-EPA: Community Action for Environmental Public Health This EPA site contains information for community leaders and members to find environmental health information about their community.
+EPA: Community Health Resources for Community Members This EPA site contains information for community leaders and members to find environmental health information about their community.
 It also points users to information that will assist them in obtaining resources to improve their local environmental conditions.

 USDA: Food Environment Atlas The objectives of the Atlas are to assemble statistics on food environment indicators to stimulate research on the determinants of food choices and diet quality, and to provide a spatial overview of a community's ability to access healthy food and its success in doing so.

 National Park Service: Community Toolbox Index The National Park Service Rivers, Trails, and Conservation Assistance program (RTCA) empowers communities nationwide to protect their special places.
-The RTCA created this site to provide RTCA staff provide technical assistance to communities so they can conserve rivers, preserve open space, and develop trails and greenways.
+The RTCA created this site to assist RTCA staff in providing technical assistance to communities so they can conserve rivers, preserve open space, and develop trails and greenways.